 You might be asking yourself “How do I choose the right MMA gear?”
 You’ve come to the right place, champ.
 Let’s get right into it.
 Here are a few traits to look for when choosing your MMA gear:

 You will spend hundreds of hours on the mats, in the ring, in the cage, and around your gym, wearing your MMA gear.
-For starters, if you’re going to spend a considerable amount of time wearing it, it should definitely feel comfortable on you.
-The last thing you want to do is eat a punch or two while you are trying to adjust uncomfortable gear.
-Each piece should have a natural fit.
-You don’t want any distractions while you’re training or competing.
+So if you’re going to spend all that time wearing it, it should definitely feel comfortable on you.
+The last thing you want is to have to adjust poorly fitting gear while you're in the ring dodging your opponent.
 Make sure that you find the right sizes and that your equipment is made with quality materials that don’t cause any skin irritation, etc.

-While saving a few bucks by buying those cheap gloves from that major outlet store might seem tempting, think twice about it.
-Seasoned MMA athletes can hit hard so your gear needs to be able to resist those shots.
-From pads to athletic cups, to MMA gloves, they should all be built to last.
-It’s better to spend a bit more money on a high-quality product that’s built durably than it is to shop at the bargain bin and have to replace the cheaply constructed item after just a few weeks.
+While saving a few bucks by buying cheap gloves might seem tempting, think twice about it.
+Seasoned MMA athletes can hit hard so your gear needs to be able to stand up to a lot of impacts.
+From pads and athletic cups, to MMA gloves, they should all be built to last.
+It’s better to spend a bit more money on a high-quality product that’s built durably than it is to shop at the bargain bin and constantly need to replace the cheaply constructed item.

 There are very few items of protective equipment that you can wear during a traditional mixed martial arts bout—so choose them wisely.
 In MMA, gloves are worn to protect the attacker’s hands, not necessarily to protect the target.
 Choose the right gloves to avoid hand injuries.
 Don’t end up like former WEC fighter Urijah Faber, who broke one of his hands in the first round of a 5-round championship fight and endured every subsequent round!